Overview

 Scheduling

-Use Scheduling for private lessons or group sessions where users can book from available time slots.
+Use Scheduling for private lessons or group sessions, allowing users to book from available time slots.
 Sessions can be booked individually or purchased as part of a package.

 Examples: private music lessons, one-on-one tutoring